 Salary Details: £10.75 per hour

 Hours Per Week: 40

 Are you looking to start a career within Supported Living?
-Have you thought about working for The Beeches UK?
+Have you thought about working for The Beeches?

 Everyone wants to do something meaningful with their life, and to do a job that has purpose.
-At The Beeches UK, helping children is at the heart of everything we do.
+At The Beeches, helping children is at the heart of everything we do.

 Our vision is to provide support and care for children with learning difficulties and challenging behaviours, promoting independence and choice.
 We value individual uniqueness and diversity, and achieving outcomes that matter most to the children and young people we care for.

 An exciting opportunity has arisen for a Waking Night Support Worker to join our Supported Living 16+ provisions.
 Our young people may have complex needs, challenging behaviour, learning disabilities, and may require personal care and other emotional or social needs.

 We are seeking positive and enthusiastic Waking Night Support Workers to work directly with our young people, helping them gain independence and have an enjoyable life.